 - Connecting with other supports and services

-For current students registered in Accessibility Services, your Notification of Accommodation letter(s) for Spring 2021 term will be sent directly to your Instructor by our office.
+For current students registered in Accessibility Services, your Notification of Accommodation letter(s) for Summer 2021 term will be sent directly to your Instructor by our office.
 Please follow up with your instructor to discuss your accommodations.